two-first-names/blog/content/posts/the-making-of-a-blog.md

 For a full example of a page, the source for this blog post is available at https://git.twofirstnames.org/joe/blog/src/branch/main/content/posts/the-making-of-a-blog.md.

+# My Setup

+So far I’ve talked in very broad senses about Hugo, so let’s move on to how I’m running it all.
+As I said earlier, I am using a mix of Gitea, DroneCI and Ansible to run my blog.
+The final blog runs on an AWS EC2 server using nginx, though I am considering alternatives to reduce cost at the moment.

+I won’t go into too much detail about how I set up the individual services, each would be a blog post on their own!
+Gitea really works very similar to GitHub (the look and feel are quite alike) and really just works as a git server to host the code.

+The process starts with DroneCI, then.
+Whenever I commit a new update of the blog to git, it starts a pipeline in DroneCI.
+The pipeline is defined in a `.drone.yml` file in the repository[^droneyml] and this contains the definitions for what steps to run during the run.

+Currently, the pipeline is relatively simple, it has three parts:
+- Clone the blog repository.
+- Initialise submodules, specifically for themes.
+- Execute the Ansible playbook to deploy the blog to the server.

+The ins-and-outs of Ansible are probably out of scope for this post, though I will probably return to it.
+I wouldn’t want this to get too long!
+The playbook[^playbook] can be summarised with the following steps:
+- Prepare the system, making sure the OS is up to date and required packages are installed.
+- Download and install Hugo.
+- Upload the checked out blog to the remote server.
+This uses rsync, with a wrapper in Ansible courtesy of the `ansible.posix.synchronize` module.
+- Build the site on the remote machine using `hugo`.
+Optionally, it can be built with the `-D` flag to show draft posts.
+- Create an nginx configuration to serve the now generated site.
+- (Re)start and enable the nginx service, as required.

+With all these steps, the blog will have been deployed from the git repository onto an nginx server and can then be accessed from the internet.

+A couple things that are not covered in this playbook, though I might add them:
+- Setting up DNS records.
+I currently use Cloudflare, and I’m not sure if I want to tie it too much into one vendor.
+- Setting up TLS certificates.
+I am using Let’s Encrypt to generate certificates, though I may use Cloudflare for that once I enabled DDoS protection.
+Let’s Encrypt is certainly more ‘vendor agnostic’, and I do have an Ansible role for that elsewhere[^lerole].

+# Final Thoughts

+I hope this was useful to at least someone!
+I’ve had lots of fun getting all the various components of this to work, and it’s honestly just scratching the surface of what I’m currently running.

+There are a few things I’d love to expand upon and I may do in future blog posts:
+- Hugo Themes (if I make my own, I might do a write up of how to do that).
+- A deeper dive into how the CI/CD and Ansible playbook works.
+- I will be doing a post on how I’ve set up Gitea and DroneCI, along with other services that support them.

+I’m always happy to receive feedback on my blog posts.
+I’ve got various ways to contact me on my Links page, so reach out if you want to chat!

 # References

 [^hugo]: https://gohugo.io/